-Walter de Melo Koch was born in Lourenço Marques (now Maputo) in Mozambique to a German/Portuguese father and a Portuguese mother.
+Walter de Melo Koch was born in Lourenço Marques (now Maputo) in Mozambique in the late 1940s to a German/Portuguese father and a Portuguese mother.
 From 1955 to 1963 he was privately educated in his home town by a tutor Dona Natália Rosetti.
 In 1961 his father passed away and he was sent to boarding school is South Africa.
 While on holiday at home in Lourenço Marques, Walter attended drawing classes at the Núcleo de Arte under António Quadros.
 In 1969 he matriculated from the Damlin College and went on to study art under Cecil Skotnes.
 He also forged a lifetime friendship with Carl Jeppe.
 From 1971 to 1973, he studied Graphic Fine Art under Gunther van der Reis at the Pretoria Art School.

 Walter now resides in UK and in 2012, he received a Highly Commended award from the Royal Birmingham Society of Artists.